 The Emergent Church Apostasy

-I would coin the Emergent Church as spiritual adultery.
-It is the same as committing adultery on your wife and justifying the action because you are thinking about Jesus Christ while you are doing it.
+Ultimately, the Emergent Church movement is spiritual adultery.
+It is the same as committing adultery on your wife and justifying the action because you are thinking about God while you are doing it.

-There are many churches that are promoting the wares and doctrine of this false movement.
-Many youth and young adults are being deceptively indoctrinated and groomed into changing their theology and view of the Gospel message.
-Biblical truth that changes culture is exchanged for culture that changes Biblical truth.
+There are many churches that are promoting the many wares and doctrines of this false movement.
+Many youth and young adults are being deceptively indoctrinated and groomed into changing their view of the one true God where culture determines who He is.

-The Bible can be interpreted any way a one chooses because doctrinal truth cannot be known.
-No interpretation can be fully correct; therefore, the Bible adapts to each person’s individual concept of what truth is.
+Scripture can be interpreted any way because truth cannot be known.
+No interpretation can be fully correct; therefore, Scripture adapts to each person’s individual concept of what the deem to be the truth.

-Personal emotions, globalism, the arts, and mysticism take precedence over true Biblical worship which abandon Biblical truths.
-This deceptively draws the followers of Jesus Christ, or new Christians into a "new type of Christianity” that worships a mystical Jesus.
-The Emergent Church literally promotes an earth-centered, one-world-religion; the goal is a man-made utopia that embraces all religions.
-Each religion has its own truths that lead to God.
+Personal emotions, globalism, the arts and mysticism take precedence over worshipping God in spirit and in truth.
+The Emergent Church system literally promotes an earth centred one-world-religion.
+The goal is a man-made utopia that embraces all religions.
+Each religion has its own truths where all roads lead to God.

-This spiritual "paradigm shift" is the transition to a "new" spirituality where the “old” ways of the Biblical Gospel message are no longer effective.
-What this means is that New Age principles are utilised and the “wisdom” is drawn from these ancient mystical practices and traditions.
-A "peaceful co-existence" of all religions under one banner is advocated; everyone has, in one way or another, the consciousness of Christ within them.
-Experiences (feelings) take precedence over doctrinal truth (theology); therefore, if it makes you feel good and excites your senses, then it must be God.
-The practices of the mystery religions and idolatry are masked in a Christian façade in order to be "seeker friendly" and attract people to fill the pews.
+This spiritual paradigm shift is the transition to a new spirituality where the 'old' ways of God are no longer effective.
+What this means is that New Age principles are utilized where 'wisdom' is drawn from ancient mystical practices and traditions.
+A peaceful co-existence with all religions under one banner is advocated.
+Everyone has in one way or another the consciousness of God within them.
+Experiences (feelings) take precedence over truth.
 Spiritual experiences are not questioned of its source.
+If something makes you feel good and excites your senses, then it must be from God.
+The practices of the mystery religions and idolatry are masked in a religious façade in order to be seeker friendly and attract people to fill the church pews.

 The Emergent Church services are designed as smoke and mirrors to excite the senses and create a spiritual mood or ambience.
-A "unity" of Christianity with ancient pagan ideas ("ancient future worship") are introduced as a way of getting closer to God.
+'Unity' is promoted with ancient pagan ideas or 'ancient future worship' is introduced as a way of getting closer to God.
 Catholic contemplative practices coalesced with medieval monastic disciplines are incorporated as part of the Emergent Church philosophy.

-The goddess Asherah, which is Mary in the Catholic religion, promotes a false peace and security of a one-world-religion that will rule the world.
-This new age of spirituality has been popularized by famous occultists such as Alice A. Bailey (theosophist), Albert Pike (33rd degree Freemason), and Helena Blavatsky (Satanist).
-"Unity" is the key word in the convergence of all religions into one supreme church.
+The goddess Asherah who is Mary in the Catholic religion promotes a false peace and security towards one-world-religion that will rule the world.
+This new age of spirituality has been popularized by famous occultists such as Alice A. Bailey (theosophist), Albert Pike (33rd degree Freemason) and Helena Blavatsky (Satanist).
+'Unity' is the key word in the convergence of all religions into one supreme entity.

-If doctrinal truth cannot be fully known, then the Emergent Church cannot be the light in the world; therefore, all religions are essentially on equal terms as part of their "conversation" to reach enlightenment.
+If doctrinal truth cannot be fully known, then the Emergent Church cannot be the light to the world because all religions are essentially on equal terms as part of their conversation to reach enlightenment.

-The quotes below from various Emergent Church leaders adhere to the same principles of well known occultists.
+These following quotes are from various Emergent Church leaders who adhere and promote the same principles of well known occultists.